dyhes/zulip/docs/subsystems/caching.md

 ### Manual testing and memcached

-Zulip's development environment will automatically flush (delete all keys in) `memcached` when provisioning and when starting `run-dev.py`.
+Aloha's development environment will automatically flush (delete all keys in) `memcached` when provisioning and when starting `run-dev.py`.
 You can run the server with that behavior disabled using `tools/run-dev.py --no-clear-memcached`.